-Here’s a hard truth: Many organizations don’t tell their story in a way that sticks in their audience’s minds.
-It doesn’t matter if your emails are technically sound, and your print pieces and website are well designed and engaging if your nonprofit’s message doesn’t resonate with donors!
+Let’s face the facts.
+It doesn’t matter if your emails are technically sound and your print pieces and website are well designed and engaging if your nonprofit’s message doesn’t resonate with donors.

-Many nonprofits that struggle to get their message heard insist on communicating the way they have been for years.
-Yet, they wonder why they’re still not seeing the results they used to!
+Many nonprofits struggle to get their message heard.
+But they insist on communicating the way they have been for years.
+And they still wonder why they’re still not seeing the results they used to.

 The fundraising landscape is rapidly changing.
-If your communication strategies haven’t been evolving with the times, you’re going to have a hard time standing out!
+Adaptability is key, now more than ever.
+So, if your communication strategies haven’t been evolving with the times, you will have a hard time standing out!

-And these points are important.
-But they shouldn’t be the main focus of your appeals and related outreach.
-And that’s because donor-centric messages are proven to be more effective in modern fundraising.
+These points are important.
+But they shouldn’t be the focus of your appeals and related outreach.
+And that’s because donor-centric messages are proven more effective in modern fundraising.

-Remember, it’s not about what your organization is accomplishing.
-It’s about what the donor makes possible.
+So, remember, it’s not about what your organization is accomplishing.
+It’s about what the donor makes possible!

-So don’t just talk about how your organization is working to preserve historic buildings.
-Focus on explaining how the donor’s support is keeping culture alive in the community!
+Don’t just talk about how your organization is working to preserve historic buildings.
+Focus on explaining how the donor’s support keeps culture alive in the community!

 Getting to the core of your mission and discovering what your audience will care about is essential if you want to improve your nonprofit’s message.

 Many organizations evolve their missions over time.
 But too many don’t formalize that transformation.

 Think of this as the “big idea” behind the messaging in all your appeals and other communications.
 It should be complete, accurate, and insightful.